ordbase/generative-orc-721/diymartians/README.md

 in the ordinal punks discord   to avoid double sats spending ;-) - double inscribes of 24x24 .PNGs.

-If all 10 backgrounds .PNGs and 1,2 or 3 laser eyes .. and the bonus happy smile ... and optinally the noun glasses ... are inscribed than all is set to  ...
+If all 10 backgrounds .PNGs and 1,2 or 3 laser eyes .. and the bonus happy smile ... and optinally the noun glasses ... are inscribed than all is set for step 2 ...
 Wen deploy?

 > Q: Why u say "Let's do the world's 1st (d.i.y) recursive generative"